eighty20results/e20r-sequences/README.txt

  To enable logging for this plugin, set WP_DEBUG to 'true' in wp-config.php A LOT of data which will get dumped into debug/sequence_debug_log.txt (located the under the plugin directory).

+== About the email alert templates ==
+ These templates are standard HTML files and need to have .html as their extension.
+By default, we have included two template files, one template is for the scenario where you want to send one alert per new post available that day.
+The other is a digest approach where we include a link of posts that were made available for the sequence and user that day.

+  The alert templates support a few variables that it can substitute:

+  `!!name!!` - The First Name for the user as defined in their profile `!!sitename!!` - A filtered variable containing the name of the site (default: is the option 'blogname' as defined in the Site settings).
+  `!!post_link!!` - Either an <a href> tag (if configured to send one message per new post) or an unordered list of <a href> entries for each of the posts made available that day (depending on settings).
+  `!!post_url!!` - The URL to the available post (only available when configured to send one alert per newly available post/page for the user).
+  `!!today!!` - The date for when the user is supposed to get access to the specified post/page in the sequence (i.e. membership startdate + delay value)
+  `!!excerpt!!` - The excerpt from the post/page containing the content we're sending a reminder about.
+  `!!ptitle!!` - The title of the post/page we're sending the alert about.

+  The template file _must_ end with the .html extension.

+  Whether or not the template file contains any of the replaceable variables is entirely optional.

 == Shortcode attributes